ShingZhanho/verbe-conjugaison-academie-francaise/README.md

 There is another extra key `h_aspire` at the same level as the voices, which indicates whether the verb begins with an "h aspiré".
 This value is boolean.

-Under each voice, at most four moods and all of their tenses are included:
+Under each voice, at most five moods and all of their tenses are included:
+1. `participe` - participle
+    - `present` - present participle (e.g., "abaissant")
+    - `passe` - past participle forms:
+      - Line 1: All four forms (masculine sing., feminine sing., masculine pl., feminine pl.) separated by commas
+      - Line 2: Compound form with auxiliary (e.g., "ayant abaissé")
-1. `indicatif` - indicative mood
+2. `indicatif` - indicative mood
     - `present`
     - `imparfait`
     - `passe_simple`